openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

 }
 ```

-All export-related resource will include owner reference pointing to `FederatedServicePolicy`,
+All export-related resource will include owner reference pointing to `FederationServiceRules`,
-so deleting `FederatedServicePolicy` will result in removing these resources as well.
+so deleting `FederationServiceRules` will result in removing these resources as well.

 Example child resource:
 ```yaml